wolpert/local-queue/README.md

 The queue processor converts all Activating and Processing messages to Pending.
 Then during the normal cycle, will start processing the active messages.

+## Updates

+The following is a set of tasks to update the local queue to increase reliability and 'controlled performance'... meaning you can dial up how much time to spend oo different queue tasks, how many workers, etc. This control is intended to be dynamic so in a live system you can ratchet it down as needed.

+### Requirements
+* Processor to handle new task execution.
+* Default executor with limit number of threads to work against.
+* Ability to define an executor per message type.
+* Ability to change the executor requirements while running.
+* Changes can be persisted so they retain on start-up.
+  * Default values are in configuration files.
+  * Overrides are in the database.
+* New module/library so you can view/modify these settings via JMX.
+* Enable/Disable accepting of tasks